Do you want to create an online store? Are you confused about whether to use BigCommerce or WooCommerce?

 Overview – WooCommerce vs BigCommerce

-According to the eCommerce technology stats from BuiltWith, WooCommerce is the most popular eCommerce platform that covers 21% of the entire eCommerce market.
-The same report shows BigCommerce as the fifth popular platform used by 3% of the total eCommerce sites online.
+According to Statista, WooCommerce is the most popular eCommerce platform that covers 36% of the entire eCommerce market.
+The same report shows BigCommerce coming in under 1% of the total.

 What is BigCommerce?